 If your new hedgehog is 7-12 weeks of age, he/she will more than likely be experiencing a "quilling".
 This is a time in which a young hedgehog will begin losing baby quills and new ones will be popping on into take their place.
 This is a very normal process for hedgehogs to go through, in fact your hedgehog will experience quilling even as an adult, just at a lesser frequency.
 Adult hogs quill approx once or twice per year in comparison to a 0-1 year hedgehog who might seem to always be loosing quills.
 Though quilling is normal you should note any excessively irritated skin or extreme quill loss (sparse quills or noticeable bald spots) because they could be an indicator that your hedgehog has mites.
 Yuck!
 I'll cover mites more in depth at another time.
 They're gross, trust me.

 Bonding is the level of tolerance your hedgehog develops to being handled by you and having you as an acceptable part of their environment.
-In humans we call these relationships and bonds, so those are the terms used here.
+In humans we tend call these relationships or bonds, so those are the terms used here.

 Hedgehogs are prey animals and owners must develop a bond through initial frequent handling in order to imprint themselves in their 'mind as "someone whose not going to hurt them".